PWN-Term/pwn-packages/README.md

 This project contains scripts and patches to build packages for the [PWN-Term](https://github.com/PWN-Term/PWN-Term) Android application.

+## Extra info
+* This repo uses its own docker image to build packages like xwayland and etc: hilledkinged/pwn-builder
+* This repo also has x11/root and etc pre-merged for easier building

 ## Contacts

 Developer / User chat: https://telegram.dog/pwn_term